 Full Body Compound Exercise Workout

 When it comes to building muscle and strength, you can't go wrong with compound exercises.
 Compound exercise workouts aren't particularly common, though.
-That's why we've put together this guide to compound exercises and a really effective workout for you to try.
+That's why we've put together this guide to compound exercises and a really effective workout for you to try at home with your fitness equipment.
 With our compound exercise workout plan, you'll be putting in maximum effort to see awesome results.
 Find out more.

 Want to move fast?
 Jump to the right section below.

 Compound exercises use a combination of multiple muscle groups.
 This is different from isolation exercises, which use only one muscle group at a time.
 This is what makes all the difference.
 Compound exercises give you real, transferable and functional strength, which is something that's difficult to achieve with anything else.
 It's one of the fundamentals of strength training.

 A compound exercise workout is an effective way to keep your strength in top condition.
 The number of muscles used and the amount of weight moved while performing compound exercises leads to the high burning of calories.
 Even after your workout, you will continue to burn fat, tone up, build muscle and increase your strength.